commodity-js/commodity/packages/commodity/README.md

 const req = //...Get the current http request

 // Assemble the App, providing the Session and Db resources.
-// Bad syntax for demonstration purposes only.
-See index() below for syntactic suger. const appProduct = appSupplier.assemble({
+// Bad but working syntax for demonstration purposes only.
+See index() below for syntactic sugar. const appProduct = appSupplier.assemble({
     [sessionSupplier.name]: sessionSupplier.pack({
             userId: req.userId